Tsanain/Encryption-Lambda-fn/README.md

 # Encryption-Lambda-fn
-Encrypting string parameters in GET request using AWS Api gateway and lambda function using cdk python.
-Cryptography library is used for encryption.
+Encrypting body data of POST request using `AWS Api gateway` and `lambda function` deployed via `aws cdk` python. `Cryptography` library is used for encryption.
 Encryption key is stored in env variables of lambda function.
 Imported a layer for cryptography library from <a href = "https://api.klayers.cloud//api/v2/p3.9/layers/latest/ap-south-1/json">here</a>.

 ## Requirements